Soccer Saturday: Soccer Special

 A programme with the same format is also broadcast when there are a number of midweek games, such as on UEFA Champions League nights, in which case it is known as Soccer Special.
 Since 2011, Soccer Special has been hosted by Julian Warren.
 Between 2008 and 2011, Ed Chamberlin presented the programme.
 He had previously shared presenting the programme with Ian Payne during the previous season.
 Soccer Special was hosted by Stelling until he began presenting Monday Night Football at the start of the 2005–06 season.
 The midweek Soccer Specials are often simulcast on Sky Sports 1.
 From the 2015–2016 season, Stelling started presenting Soccer Special again as Sky lost the rights to Champions League coverage to BT Sport.

 The Soccer Special name is also used when a full afternoon programme of football is played on a day other than Saturday, which usually only occurs on Boxing Day, New Year's Day (unless that falls on either Friday or Sunday) and Easter Monday as well as the last day of the Championship and the last day of the Premier League season as both are normally played on a Sunday.
-On these occasions the programme is usually presented by Stelling and follows the normal Soccer Saturday format.
+On these occasions the programme was usually presented by Stelling and followed the normal Soccer Saturday format.
 One notable difference is that unlike the normal Soccer Saturday broadcasts, the goals that are being scored can be shown live on television as there is no blackout on those days.